Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Yet just because you work from home, it doesn’t mean you now have the time during your work day to catch up with friends and take up new hobbies.

-Plan your days ahead of time to lend structure to your week, so you don’t get caught up in other people’s schedules.
+Plan your days ahead of time with the help of time keeping software to lend structure to your week, so you don’t get caught up in other people’s schedules.
 It’s important to set clear boundaries so you, your boss, and your friends and family know exactly when you’ll be working and when you’re free.

 We’ve reserved a 7-day free trial for you….